jironghuang/jirong-blog/content/post/JR Naming Conventions in R.md

 +++
 ## Naming Conventions in R. Let's call it JR Notations.

-'Naming conventions' is a huge thing in many programming languages and community.
+'Naming conventions' is a huge thing in many programming languages/ paradigms/ communities.
 But it's noticeably absent in the R programming community.

 With some inspiration from the Hungarian Notation, here's a blue-print that I came up with while working on a major R project over the last 2 months.
 Drumroll please...